-During my years as a single parent, there were times when we ate oatmeal for dinner because it was what we had, and times when I kept the school proofs because I couldn’t afford to buy the actual photos, and one time when the tooth fairy left an IOU note.
+During my years as a single parent, there were times when we ate oatmeal for dinner because it was what we had.
+And there were times when I kept the school proofs because I couldn’t afford to buy the actual photos.
+And there was one time when the tooth fairy left an IOU note.

 During the tough times, I used to whine a lot.
 And I could build a strong case for victimization around lack of money, cars breaking down, people hurting and betraying me, lousy options and missed opportunities.
 And I found it easier to blame people and circumstances than to take responsibility for what was happening.

 I was deep into the Second Act of my life.
 And Act Three was a long way off.

 Shakespeare said that, “All the world’s a stage, and all the men and women merely players.”
 My teacher said a similar thing – that our lives take the form of a play, which we’ve written and we’re acting out.

 Act One is where the major conflict is introduced and the players begin to impact us.
 Act Two focuses on the resolution, but first we’re likely to have some dark nights of the soul.
 And Act Three is where we finally figure out what we’re doing.